 Observation at placement: Students will be observed on placement by a member of the course team to monitor the development of their practical skills and ability to work with young children.

-Work-based learning is a critical aspect of the course, and a key to future employability.
+Work-based learning is a critical aspect of the early years course, and a key to future employability.
 As such students should demonstrate their experience of working with children in the early years when applying for this course as part of their personal statement.

 You will attend placement for one day a week during term time and will also spend two weeks per academic year in a block placement.
 The duration and regularity of the practice element enables you to fully engage with the children and support their learning and development for the duration of the year, as well as build strong working relationships with staff.
 This provides a very real experience of being an early years practioner.